Deportation of Kilmar Abrego Garcia: Trump administration media interaction

 A publication by the White House official Twitter account.
 While the Trump administration maintained that it was complying with the Supreme Court order to facilitate Abrego Garcia's return, it simultaneously sought to convince the public that it did not have to.

-The Trump administration initially called Abrego Garcia's deportation a mistake, and on April 11, the day after the Supreme Court's order, Trump said "If the Supreme Court said bring somebody back I would do that.
+The Trump administration initially called Abrego Garcia's deportation a mistake, and on April 11, 2025, the day after the Supreme Court's order to facilitate his return, Trump said "If the Supreme Court said bring somebody back I would do that.
 I respect the Supreme Court."
 Three days later he was reminded of his promise, and answered: "Why don't you just say, 'Isn't it wonderful that we're keeping criminals out of our country? and insulted the network asking the question.
 After insisting their error could not be undone, the administration switched to insisting that no error had been made at all.
 Calling Abrego Garcia a terrorist and gang member who was rightly sent away, and maintaining almost daily that he would never touch American soil again, the administration worked vigorously to sour the public against him.
 Trump acknowledged he could but would not return Abrego Garcia in an ABC News interview that aired April 29.
 "You could get him back.
 There's a phone on this desk," interviewer Terry Moran said.
 "I could," Trump replied, adding that if Abrego Garcia "were the gentleman that you [Moran] say he is, I would do that.
 But he is not."

 According to the administration, the Supreme Court's requirement to "facilitate" his release and return did not mean the government had to take any steps to get him back, other than let him in if El Salvador chose to release him.
 Attorney General Pam Bondi said in the April 14 Oval Office meeting with President Bukele, "If they want to return him, we would facilitate it, meaning provide a plane.
 That's up for El Salvador if they want to return him.
 That's not up to us," while Trump maintained he was powerless to facilitate Abrego Garcia's return, as he was in Bukele's custody.
 Politico called this "a clear legal play" and sidestepping court orders, and noted it as unusual behavior for Trump, who prides himself on strong-arming world leaders.